vigji/python-cimec-2023/README.md

 A schedule for each module could be:
 - Week 0:
-    - Lecture x.0 (tentative: 17:00-19:00)
+    - Lecture x.0
-    - Lecture x.1 (tentative: 17:00-19:00)
+    - Assignments
 - Week 1:
+    - Lecture x.1
+    - Assignments
+- Week 2:
-    - Lecture x.2. (tentative: 17:00-19:00)
+    - Lecture x.2
+    -  Assignments
+- Week 3:
-    - Office hours. (tentative: 17:00-19:00)
+    - Office hours

+**Dates**: the course will run every Monday (tentative time: 17:00-19:00) from February to May 2024.
+Dates are flexible and we can change them during the course if there's constraints/preferences on the student's side.

 **Framework and requirements**: You will be following the course on your own laptop.
 The first two modules will be teaching using **Google Colab**, with **no setup required** (you will only need a browser and a working internet connection).
 In the second part we will move to **Jupyter Notebooks**, to understand how to **set up an real-world Python environment** that can be used in the every day research work.
 There won't be system requirements, we should be able to set it up on Windows, MacOS, and Linux (you will have instructions and assistance for doing that!).

 **Assignments**: At the end of each of the first three modules there will be **a minimal recap assigment**, and a **time slot to ask questions** on the lectures and on the assignment.
-(Ideally) the assignments will be automatically scored using GitHub Classroom.
-The last module will not have a test; the final assignment will be a **small Python project of your choice**, ideally related/useful for your work at the lab.

 **Material**: The material will consist in jupyter notebooks and python scripts with the lecture content and exercises and it will be made available before the lectures using GitHub.